 Indonesia’s 193 million-strong electorate will head to 800,000 polling stations dotted across the archipelago state on 17 April to simultaneously elect a president, the national parliament and regional legislatures.
-Given this impending democratic jamboree, we've teamed up with our sister company Wood Mackenzie to identify 5 things that our clients need to know about the elections.
+Given this impending democratic jamboree, we've teamed up with our sister company Wood Mackenzie to identify 5 things that our clients need to know about the Indonesian general elections in 2019.

 1. Jokowi 2.0 is the most likely outcome from presidential race